My youngest daughter recently turned one. We received a lovely card from the County Department of Health that said:

 I stopped and thought about that for a second.
-Sure, I was very happy to see that they are educating parents about the dangers of lead poisoning, which causes autism, ADHD, violent tendencies, and other serious issues.
+Sure, I was very happy to see that they are educating parents about the dangers of lead poisoning, which causes autism-like symptoms, ADHD, violent tendencies, and other serious issues.
 But something was still bothering me…

 That’s when it hit me – they were telling me to get my child tested, but not my home!
 I mean, wouldn’t it make more sense for me to have my home tested for lead paint and lead dust?
 Shouldn’t we be preventing our children from becoming lead poisoned in the first place, rather than testing the level of lead in their blood?

 This is National Lead Poisoning Prevention Week, yet we, as a society, remain ignorant about the dangers of lead.
 Even after the Flint, MI water crisis, and the ongoing issues of lead in water across the US.
 I have heard from parents, doctors, teachers, and even contractors who just didn’t realize the severity of lead poisoning, and what needs to be done to prevent it — before the damage is done.